gotrash/theme/site/content/docs/5.3/forms/floating-labels.md

 ## Layout

-When working with the Bootstrap grid system, be sure to place form elements within column classes.
+When working with the GoTrash Theme grid system, be sure to place form elements within column classes.

 {{< example >}}
 <div class="row g-2">